Standardisation and social ordering

 Crucially, such self-reflection becomes handicapped, if not prevented, by the institutionalisation of standards.
 Once standards become established and operational, they hide their heritage and their inner workings.
 Successful standardised parts work as reliable black-boxes.
 Users need not know from where they come nor how they work to employ standard parts well.
 Once operational, standards become distant; the same is true of social orders.
 The most effective time to reflect on these issues is before standardisation has become shared practice, before new standards have been fixed in place, and before the community has ordered itself accordingly.
 The most effective time is when awareness, responsibility, and accountability remain viable.

-Endy, D. & Arkin, A. (1999).
+Endy, D., & Arkin, A. (1999).
 A standard parts list for biological circuitry.
-Berkeley, CA: Defense Advanced Research Projects Agency.
+Defense Advanced Research Projects Agency.